AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 Services are entities which are similar to groups (static recipient groupings), except that they circulate more information and enable easy management of subscriptions and unsubscriptions via forms.

 There is a unique index on the field representing the internal name of the sName service.
 The service is linked to a folder (The key is iFolderId.
-See the description of the XtkFolder table below).
+For more on this, see [XtkFolder](#XtkFolder)).
 Finally, the iType field specifies the delivery channel of this service (0 for email, 1 for SMS, 2 for telephone, 3 for direct mail and 4 for fax).

 ### NmsSubscription {#NmsSubscription}